Photos by Alex Knight Photography

 It’s 8am on a snowy February morning, and Erica Tingey is on top of a mountain, surrounded in part, by frozen exhales, old mines, and the scattered company of those who, like her, find relief in the rebellion of skiing uphill.
 Behind her, the sun peeks between a wintery outline of leafless aspens as she peels the skins from her skis, pulls a windbreaker from her pack, rotates her bindings, and carves effortlessly down fresh corduroy on a warm 25-degree morning in Park City, Utah.

 It's almost ceremonial, from the single ski boot she drives in, to the layers she pairs, to the quick change at 8,000’.
-There’s a ritual to her mornings, a rhythm to the sound of her skis on the snow and the beat of her breath as it quickens.
-It’s obvious, of this former professional mountain biker and owner/founder of the aptly named, women-centered, mountain biking clinics – Women in the Mountains (which have welcomed more than 2,000 riders) that despite the snow, and hard work of climbing 1300’ in under 45 minutes, there’s a huge piece of Erica that doesn’t ask to be here, it begs.
+There’s a ritual to her mornings, a rhythm to the sound of her skis on the snow, to the beat of her breath as it quickens.
+It’s obvious, of this former professional mountain biker and owner/founder of the aptly named, women-centered, mountain biking clinics – Women in the Mountains (which have welcomed more than 2,000 riders) that despite the snow, and hard work of climbing 1300’ in under 45 minutes, there’s a huge piece of Erica that doesn’t ask to be here.
+It begs.

-In 2010, at 33 years old with an 18-month-old baby boy at home, Erica Tingey competed in, and won, her first mountain bike race in St. George, Utah, crossing the finish line with an eight-minute gap between her and the second-place rider.
+In 2010, at 33 years old (with an 18-month-old baby boy at home) Erica Tingey competed in, and won, her very first mountain bike race in St. George, Utah, crossing the finish line with an eight-minute gap between her and the second-place rider.
 From 2011-2016, Erica won podium placements both nationally and internationally, giving birth to a career, and motherhood, simultaneously.
-"During those earlier years, I was the only mother on the pro racing circuit from the USA.
+"During those earlier years, I was the only mom on the pro racing circuit from the USA.
 I remember lining up, looking around, and realizing, ‘I’m the only mother on this start line.'"

 Four years later, Erica was ranked 9th in the nation with an eye on the Olympic Long List as one of nine hopeful riders making a bid for Rio.
 And yet, for all she’d accomplished, there were those who viewed her professional success as personal failure.
 “There was a time when I was competing, a time when I relied heavily on my husband and family to care for my son as I

 traveled, when the subject of an Olympic bid came up.
-And... there was a general sense from some of the women close to me, women of a different time and beliefs, who made it clear that this, competing and coaching, was not where they wanted my life to go.
+And, there was a general sense from some of the women close to me, women of a different time and beliefs, who made it clear that this – this competing and coaching – was not where they wanted my life to go.
 That this was not what they wanted for me, to have a career and a business, and that they would have rather I retired and stayed home to have more children."

 “When Kirkham was born it was magical, and I loved him, I immediately was in love with him, and I also knew, almost immediately, that he was going to be an only child.
 I was on bedrest the last three months and the delivery was really awful, and painful, and in hindsight I would definitely say I had PTSD around all of it.
 I just knew I couldn't do it again.
-I also knew I needed to have my own identity and my own life, separate from being a mother and wife.
-My son has memories of his mom ‘always leaving him to go race her bike, and I want to pull the calendar out and be like, ‘Look at all of these days we were together!
+I also knew I needed to have my own identity and my own life, separate from being a mother and a wife.
+My son has memories of his mom ‘always’ leaving him to go race her bike, and I want to pull the calendar out and be like, ‘Look at all of these days we were together!
 I only left a handful of times each summer!'
 But I loved racing so much that I was willing to leave him every once in a while, and there was for sure some guilt, but I also knew that being with him 100% of the time wasn't necessarily healthy.
 I saw a lot of women when I was growing up, just being sucked into the role of motherhood so deeply.
 They didn't have a career, they didn't have a hobby, they just identified as mom and nothing else.
 And for me, I know I can't lose myself in motherhood, because it's so short.
-I only have four and a half years before my son leaves the house, it's such a short time.
 He is my number one priority, I just love him, and I would do anything for him, even 14 years later he’s my everyday life and the center of my decisions, I love being a mom.
 And, I also need to make sure I have a life waiting for me when he leaves.”

 This summer, Women in the Mountains will celebrate its eighth season, bringing a